amiraabouhadid/micro-reddit/README.md

 # RUBY ON RAILS PROJECT: BUILDING WITH ACTIVE RECORD

-We were asked to create a blog application using ruby on rails.
+We were asked to create a clone of reddit using ruby on rails's active record.

 ## Live Demo